nothingrotf/blog/articles/game-of-life.md

 ...
 ```

-Now we already have the table with random cells, so thats the time to create a function that will run each item of array and apply the conditions of life or dead, and create a new Array with the new generation of cells, that will be drawed in `drawTable` function.
+Now we already have the table with random cells, so thats the time to create a function that will run each item of Array and apply the conditions of life or dead, and create a new Array with the new generation of cells, that will be drawed in `drawTable` function.

-Generation will be each cicle that the Array is generated again, the new Array need to inherit the older Generation conditions, applied the new conditions.
+Generation will be each cicle that the Array is generated again, the new Array need to inherit the older generation conditions, applied the new conditions.

 Lets start with a new function that will called `nextGeneration(table)` and will recive the Array with parameter (will be our table), next step is create a varible `nextGeneration` to storage the new generation, thats prevent the older generation will not be modified: